LSX-UniWue/recsys-22-user-attributes-recommender/docs/developer_guide.md

     metrics and data sets.
 * [runner](./../runner): Also contains Typer-CLI implementation for indexing data sets, but also the Typer-CLI implementation for training a model and performing predictions with it, as well as necessary support-code
 * [tests](./../tests): Contains unit tests for the project.
-Also contains an example data set as well as the respective vocabulary. and index file
+Also contains an example data set as well as the respective vocabulary and index file
 * [tokenization](./../tokenization): Contains code concerning the tokenization of session items and the building of a vocabulary for data sets.